jamesETF/ethicalfrenchienew/content/blog/increase-french-bulldog-lifespan.md

 title = "Other Blog Posts"

 +++
 ## French Bulldog Lifespan is generally between 10-14 years.
 Breed and genetics do play a role, but there are still many factors within your control.
-Make these small changes today to increase longevity of your Frenchie.
+Make these small changes today to increase your French Bulldog's longevity.

-### 1. Oral Care
+### **1. Oral Care**

 I can't emphasize this enough.
 Keep your Frenchies teeth clean.
 Daily or at least weekly brushing.

 **_Why is this important you ask?_**

-Well,  dogs over the age of 3 have a 80% chance of getting some form of gum disease.
+Well,  dogs over the age of 3 have a 85% chance of getting some form of gum disease.
 Bacteria builds up over the years and can cause  gingivitis and other forms of disease in the oral cavity.

 Harmful bacteria and toxins will enter the body via the bleeding gums and affect the vital organs, especially in older Frenchies.